 Neural network architecture search is a process, which generates and evaluates the hyperparameter settings iteratively until the preset stop conditions are met, so as to obtain the best solution.
 Usually, the objective function of neural network is selected as the fitness function to evaluate the hyperparameters.
 However, evaluation is usually very expensive because training GNN models requires a lot of computing resources.
 On the other hand, with the development of deep learning, neural network has more and more layers or various other optional hyperparameters (such as activation function and optimization method), which leads to a large search space and increases the difficulty of search.
-With the increase of network components, the consumption of computing resources for searching the network is huge, and tedious and arduous efforts are made for GNN architecture adjustment and optimization.
+With the increase of network components, the consumption of computing resources for searching the network is high, and tedious and arduous efforts are made for GNN architecture adjustment and optimization.
 Therefore, the existing neural architecture search work is based on how to find the best solution with less experiments, reduce the evaluation cost and improve the exploration ability.
-Although EAS has competitive search performance in various optimiza- tion tasks [38], as a group based optimization method, its calculation cost is usually high.
+Although EAs have competitive search performances in various optimiza- tion tasks [38], as a group based optimization method, its calculation cost is usually high.
 This is especially true for EvoNAS, because EAs usually requires a large number of fitness assessments, and each fitness assessment in NAS is computationally expensive, because it usually involves training deep neural networks from scratch on a large amount of data.
+For example, autoencoder based convolutional neural network

-For example, AE-CNN requires 27 GPUs to obtain an optimized CNN architecture on the cifar10 dataset.
+(AE-CNN) requires 27 GPUs to obtain an optimized CNN architecture on the cifar10 dataset.
 Some works search the hyperparameters of graph networks, and save computing resources by quickly evaluating individuals.
 For example, [39] proposes parallel graph architecture search to improve search efficiency.
 In our work, when convolution net- works evolve, offspring inherit the weights of parent networks and graph neural networks inherit the weight parameters of hypernetworks to achieve rapid individual adaptability evalu- ation.

 Deep reinforcement learning is the combination of rein- forcement learning and deep learning.
 This research field can solve a series of complex decision-making tasks that could not be completed by machines before.
 Therefore, deep RL